-Both subject areas also offer very lively course cultures: you will be joining communities of practitioners (students and lecturers) all immersed in the fast-moving, challenging and compelling preoccupations of design and illustration now.
 There are regular visits to museums and exhibitions in London, Bristol, Oxford and elsewhere; there is an annual opportunity to take part in a visit to a destination in mainland Europe; students submit to international competitions and regularly exhibit in venues locally (with an opportunity for third year Illustration students to showcase their work at a London gallery).
 Student performance is assessed entirely by course work.

 104 UCAS Tariff points